mintel/pytest-localstack/README.rst

 --------
 * Create `pytest fixtures`_ that start and stop a Localstack container.
 * Temporarily patch botocore to redirect botocore/boto3 API calls to Localstack container.
-* Plugin system to easily extend supports to other AWS client libraries such as `aiobotocore <https://github.com/aio-libs/aiobotocore>`_.
+* Plugin system to easily extend supports to other AWS client libraries such as aiobotocore_.

 .. _pytest fixtures: https://docs.pytest.org/en/stable/fixture.html